siriokun/platformsh-docs/docs/src/domains/steps/_index.md

 Using a CDN with a custom domain prevents [the `X-Robots-Tag` from being added to requests](../../environments/search-engine-visibility.md#how-its-done).

-For more information, see how you can further [configure your CDN] (../cdn/_index.md).
+For more information, see how you can further [configure your CDN](../cdn/_index.md).

 {{< /codetabs >}}